sukcinitas/random-quote-machine/README.md

 ----
 ## Functionalities
-- Get a random quote in a random background (out of 7) on button click or right arrow key press
+- Get a random quote in a random background (out of 7) on a button click or a right arrow key press.
-- Link to twitter tweet box prefilled with current quote on button click
+- Get linked to a Twitter tweet box prefilled with current quote on a button click.

 ----
 ## Preview
 - Preview live app [here](https://codepen.io/pieno_usas/full/XWrzpwX)
-- or clone this repository `git clone https://github.com/sukcinitas/random-quote-machine.git`, install dependencies `npm install` and `npm start` to run webpack's dev server on [http://localhost:8080/](http://localhost:8080/)
+- or clone this repository `git clone https://github.com/sukcinitas/random-quote-machine.git`, install dependencies `npm install` and `npm start` to run webpack's dev server on [http://localhost:8080/](http://localhost:8080/).